buildbot/buildbot/master/docs/manual/cfg-properties.rst

     Each build gets a number, scoped to the :class:`Builder` (so the first build performed on any given :class:`Builder` will have a build number of 0).
     This integer property contains the build's number.

-.. index:: single: Properties; slavename
+.. index:: single: Properties; workername

 ``workername``
     This is a string which identifies which worker the build is running on.